 Any gift aid (scholarship, grants, etc.) received in excess of tuition, fees, and required books and supplies is taxable.
 Questions should be directed to an accountant or the Internal Revenue Service.
 Students are provided this information with their Form 1098-T (accessible online and mailed to their permanent address on file).
 More information can be found on the WVU Tax Services 1098-T webpage.

 - Comparing Financial Aid Offers: If you are comparing financial aid offers from multiple schools, take your time reviewing each one.
 Determine your estimated cost for each institution and subtract your grants, scholarships, and waivers to determine your out-of-pocket for each to compare apples to apples.
 You can use a cost comparison tool - like this one from the Consumer Financial Protection Bureau - to carefully determine your cost for each institution.

 - Donors: Donors and sponsors of financial aid and scholarship programs may, at their discretion, obtain demographic information and recipients.
 If you do not want this information released, notify us.

-- Disbursement: Financial aid will disburse as payment toward your bill approximately one week prior to the start of each semester (fall/spring) as long as the financial aid is accepted, you are enrolled in enough hours for the aid to disburse, and you do not have any unsatisfied requirements for the aid.
+- Disbursement: Financial aid will disburse as payment toward your balance due approximately one week prior to the start of each semester (fall/spring) as long as the financial aid is accepted, you are enrolled in enough hours for the aid to disburse, and you do not have any unsatisfied requirements for the aid.